Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: Background and Preliminaries

 \subsection{Many Kinds of Causality}

 \begin{tldr} The science of causality encompasses many ways of modeling and reasoning about cause and effect relationships.
-Contrasting approaches include covariance- and logic-based approaches, and methods for reasoning about type causality versus actual causality. \end{tldr}
+Contrasting approaches include covariance- and logic-based approaches, and methods for reasoning about type causality versus token causality. \end{tldr}

 The science of causality is the study of cause and effect relationships, and is a fundamental tool for understanding and reasoning about the world and how it works.
 Correct causal reasoning is crucial to making correct decisions, building robust systems, and scientific discovery itself.
-While advances in causal modeling and reasoning have formalized core concepts of causality, the varying tasks and problems across domains have led different fields to use related but distinct conceptualizations and tools.
+While advances in causal modeling have formalized core concepts of causality, the varying tasks and problems across domains have led different fields to use related but distinct conceptualizations and tools.

 Here we describe three orthogonal categories of causal approaches and tasks.
 The first axis (covariance- and logic-based causality) distinguishes methodological approaches that emphasize data analysis from those that emphasize logical reasoning.
-The second axis (type vs. actual causality)~\footnote{Type causality is sometimes referred to as general causality; and actual causality is also known as specific causality.} focuses on the setting for a causal question: Are we asking about causal relationships in general, such as for a population, or asking questions about specific causes for a specific event.
-The third axis, presented in Section~\ref{sec:causaltasks} focus on the causal question or task itself: are we interested in discovering new relationships, characterizing the strength of specific known or hypothesized relationships, attributing blame or reward for some outcome, etc.
+The second axis (type vs. token causality)~\footnote{Type causality is sometimes referred to as general causality.
+Token causality is also known as specific causality or actual causality, though the latter term also refers to the modeling framework for token causality primarily described in \citep{halpern2016actual}.} focuses on the setting for a causal question: Are we asking about causal relationships in general, such as for a population, or asking questions about specific causes for a specific event.
+The third axis, presented in Section~\ref{sec:causaltasks} focus on the causal question or task itself: are we interested in inferring new relationships, characterizing the strength of specific known or hypothesized relationships, attributing blame or reward for some outcome, etc.